 I have great interest in upsetting traditional hierarchies in dance on the stage and the page.
 Each creative project I undertake involves a three-pronged approach to inquiry - pedagogy, choreography, and research.
 My work supports my belief that growth in the dance field requires documentation, reflection, and questioning of what we know, value and create.

-After two fulfilling years as resident scholar at Lumberyard Contemporary Performing Arts (formerly American Dance Institute), she joined the organization full time in 2016.
-As dramaturg, she works closely with internationally recognized contemporary performing artists in the incubation of new works for the stage.
-In her role for Lumberyard, she has contributed to projects by Susan Marshall & Company, Raja Feather Kelly, and David Dorfman Dance, among others.
-Additionally, she brings 20+ years of arts pedagogy and administrative experience to facilitate audience education and engagement at Lumberyard.
+As an institutional and freelance dramaturg, she works closely with internationally recognized contemporary performing artists in the incubation of new works for the stage.
+In her role for Lumberyard, she has contributed to projects by Susan Marshall & Company, Raja Feather Kelly, and David Dorfman Dance, Bebe Miller, among others.
+As a freelance dramaturg and performance coach, she has worked with Morgan Thorson, Alice Sheppard/Kinetic Light, and Caleb Teicher & Company.

 Melanie is the 2017 recipient of the Western Michigan University Department of Dance Distinguished Alumni Award.